HitmanJJ/CCNA_Course_Notes/Course_Notes/Subnetting_Part1.md

 (Subnet prefix is the first 25 bits)

-Flipping all the network bits to 1’s, we get the SUBNET MASK for /25:
+Flipping all of the network bits to 1’s, we get the SUBNET MASK for /25:

 `1111 1111 .
 1111 1111 .
 1111 1111 .
 1 | 000 0000` (← remaining 7 bits in the last octet are separated to distinguish the new network bit in the last octet)